-You bet—in fact, many consider jicama a superfood, equating it with kale, acai berries, and quinoa.
+Many call jicama a superfood, equating it with kale, acai berries, and quinoa.
 Jicama, along with sunchokes, packs a prebiotic called inulin, a big contributor to a healthier gut.
 In addition, jicama is rich in Vitamin C and Vitamin A. Lastly, jicama is naturally low in calories, making it a smart starchy substitute for those watching their weight.

-How to Buy Jicama:
+How to Buy Jicama

 Find jicama year-round in the produce section of most supermarkets and Latin American markets.
 Select firm, dry jicama roots.
 The skin should not appear shriveled, bruised, or blemished.
 Once purchased, keep jicama unpeeled in a plastic bag in the refrigerator for up to two weeks.

-How to Cook with Jicama:
+How to Cook with Jicama

 To prep jicama before cooking, remove the skin with a vegetable peeler, then cut the white flesh into cubes or strips with a sharp knife.
 No need to worry about oxidizing—jicama does not brown or become soggy after cutting.
 Slice raw jicama into batons for crudité platters, salads, and even sushi rolls.
 Quick-cooking methods such as grilling or stir-frying allow jicama to maintain its crispness—try tossing it in a wok full of veggies or mark it on the grill for char.